pyg-team/pytorch-frame/docs/source/get_started/modular_design.rst

 Modular Design of Deep Tabular Models
 =====================================
-Our key observation is that many tabular deep learning models all follow a modular design of `FeatureEncoder`, `TableConv`, and `Decoder`, as shown in the figure below.
+Our key observation is that many tabular deep learning models all follow a modular design of :obj:`FeatureEncoder`, :obj:`TableConv`, and :obj:`Decoder`, as shown in the figure below.

 .. figure:: ../_figures/modular.png